kailermai/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing data file

-   1. Delete the TAHub.json file or corrupt the TAHub.json file
+   1. Delete the TAHub.json file

    2. Launch the app by double-clicking the jar file. <br>
       **Expected**: The app is launched successfully.
+A new valid TAHub.json file with sample data is created under /data.
+Sample students are listed in the left hand panel.

+2. Dealing with corrupted data file

+   1. Corrupt the TAHub.json file

+   2. Launch the app by double-clicking the jar file. <br>
-The left hand panel in the app is empty.
-A new valid TAHub.json file is created under /data.
+       **Expected**: The app is launched successfully.
+A new valid empty TAHub.json file is created under /data.
+The left hand panel is empty.